1

 Funding & Eligible Applicants

 Funding for the MCR Program comes from two sources: (1) State funding from HB22-1013 and (2) Federal funding from the Bipartisan Infrastructure Law, U.S. Department of Energy 40101d formula funding to the State of Colorado.
-The selection process will determine if the applicant is eligible for State or Federal funding and will depend on the applicant type, project timeline, availability of funds, and other considerations.
 The table below provides an overview of the differences in funding sources.

 • Eligible applicants:

-• State funding (HB22-1013): Rural electric cooperatives and municipal-utilities only that serve one or more eligible rural communities located within the applicant’s service territory are eligible to apply for both planning grants and construction/implementation grants.
+• State funding (HB22-1013): Rural electric cooperatives and municipal-utilities only that serve one or more eligible rural communities located within the applicant’s service territory are eligible to apply for planning grants.

 • Federal funding (40101d): All utilities, local governments, and community-based anchor institutions